 Science Coaches is a joint American Chemical Society (ACS) and AACT educational outreach initiative dedicated to enhancing science skills in students across the United States.
-Founded in 2010, the program has been pairing chemists (coaches) with AACT teacher members in elementary, middle, and high schools.
+Founded in 2010, the program has been pairing chemists (coaches) with AACT teacher members in elementary, middle, and high schools for over 10 years.
 Teachers accepted into the program will have the opportunity to form a valuable relationship with a coach.

 A coach and an AACT teacher member partner together for one school year.
 The coach and teacher may apply together or may apply individually and be matched with someone who is geographically nearby (when possible).
 Teachers and coaches are required to meet at least six times during the school year.
 Through their participation in Science Coaches, the teacher will receive a $550 gift certificate from Flinn Scientific or the teacher’s school will receive a $500 donation (check) from the American Chemical Society to enhance science education.

 What does a science coach do?